Azerbaijan marks National Flag Day | News.az

 Azerbaijan marks National Flag Day

+Today, Azerbaijan marks the National Flag Day.
+Azerbaijani President Ilham Aliyev signed an order to declare Nov.
+9 as National Flag Day on Nov.
+17, 2009.

-The Azerbaijani Democratic Republic (ADR), which existed until 1920, adopted the Azerbaijani tricolor as the national flag of the Azerbaijan Democratic Republic on November 9, 1918.
+The Azerbaijani Democratic Republic, which existed until 1920, adopted the Azerbaijani tricolor as the national flag of Azerbaijan Democratic Republic on Nov.
+9, 1918.

-After the Bolshevik occupation on April 27, 1920, the flag of the Azerbaijani Democratic Republic was replaced with the USSR’s red flag with a hammer and sickle.

-On November 17, 1990, the flag of the Azerbaijani Democratic Republic was restored under the decision of the Supreme Majlis of the Nakhchivan Autonomous Republic and adopted as the national flag of the autonomous republic.

 The national flag with a 162 meter-high flagpole measures 70 meters high and 35 meters wide and weighs 350 kilograms.
 The total weight of the construction is 220 tons.
 The flag's total area is 2,450 square meters with a weight of about 350 kilograms.